computourist/RFM69-MQTT-client/Gateway_2.5/Readme.txt

 by Computourist@gmail.com January 2016

 - Syntax change
-The last release of Arduino IDE forces a function te be declared before it is used.
+The last release of Arduino IDE forces a function to be declared before it is used.
 A function prototype was used for mqtt_sub.

 - split the DEBUG options.
 To free up memory the DEBUG options were split in a radio and an MQTT part.
-Only one of them can be used.
+Only one of them can be used at a time.